CHOA Efforts

 Short-term

-Our short-term efforts are centered around the question, “What can be cone right now?”.
+Our short-term efforts are centered around the question, “What can be done right now?”.
 Much of this is around communicating to groups, sharing what services CHOA knows about, and promoting new efforts that individuals and churches can start.
 Below is the list of these efforts, and resource lists.

 Homeless Stakeholders group

 CHOA is part of the Homeless Stakeholders group.
 This group is put together by the City of Arcadia, to get perspectives from many view points across the city, and includes other organizations in the ctiy, like the School District, the Police and Fire Department, the USC Arcadia Hospital, and of course residents and business representatives.
 This group meets quarterly, and review what is the law, and where is there agreement, and what are possible solutions.
 Below is the web page for this group on the City of Arcadia’s website.
+This group has stopped in the Spring of 2024.

 Quick resourse lists